annanda/calmed_annotation_tool/README.md

 a `.env` file.

 The `example.env` file contains examples of variable and values format.

+## Generating the working dataset from the collected annotation marks

 ### How to extract a .CSV file from .db file